-Director-General International Research Centre for Intangible Cultural Heritage in the Asia-Pacific Region At the 35th Session of UNESCO General Conference of October 2009, approval was given to Japan to establish an international research centre for intangible cultural heritage in the Asia-Pacific region.
-After this approval, the Japanese government concluded an agreement with UNESCO in August 2010, and established the International Research Centre for Intangible Cultural Heritage in the Asia-Pacific Region (IRCI) in Sakai City in October 2011, as a Category 2 Centre under the auspices of UNESCO (institutions that serve to contribute to the achievement of UNESCO's strategic objectives).
+MACHIDA Daisuke Director-General International Research Centre for Intangible Cultural Heritage in the Asia-Pacific Region

+At the 35th Session of UNESCO General Conference in October 2009, approval was granted to Japan to establish an international research centre for intangible cultural heritage (ICH) in the Asia-Pacific region.
+After this approval, the Japanese government concluded an agreement with UNESCO in August 2010 and established the International Research Centre for Intangible Cultural Heritage in the Asia-Pacific Region (IRCI) in Sakai City in October 2011 as a Category 2 Centre under the auspices of UNESCO (institutions that contribute to the achievement of UNESCO's strategic objectives).

-IRCI's objectives are to promote the UNESCO Convention for the Safeguarding of the Intangible Cultural Heritage (ICH) and its implementation, and to enhance the safeguarding of ICH through instigating and coordinating research in the Asia-Pacific region.
-Today, many elements of ICH are endangered all over the world due to various factors.
-The safeguarding of ICH is now undeniably an urgent issue.
-IRCI collaborates with universities, research institutions, museums and NGOs in Japan and the Asia-Pacific region to promote research on the practices and methodologies of ICH safeguarding.
+IRCI's objectives are to promote the UNESCO Convention for the Safeguarding of the Intangible Cultural Heritage and its implementation and to enhance the safeguarding of ICH through instigating and coordinating research in the Asia-Pacific region.
+Today, many elements of ICH are endangered worldwide due to various factors, and the safeguarding of ICH is now undeniably an urgent issue.
+IRCI collaborates with universities, research institutes, museums, and NGOs in Japan and the Asia-Pacific region to promote research on the practices and methodologies of ICH safeguarding.

-Activity Plan for FY 2022
+Activity Plan for FY 2023

-IRCI promotes research as an international research hub for ICH safeguarding in the Asia-Pacific region while contributing to its enhancement using Japan's long-term experience in cultural heritage management.
-Medium-Term Programme (FY 2022-2026) focuses on the following activities:
+As an international research hub for safeguarding ICH in the Asia-Pacific region, IRCI promotes various research projects while collecting information on international trends and contributing to the enhancement of ICH safeguarding through Japan's long-term experience in cultural heritage management.
+Its Medium-Term Programme (FY 2022-2026) focuses on the following activities: